David Oxley Art

 The interactive pieces created a different kind of entry point.
 When a system responded in real time, through sound, motion, or behaviour, it gave people something immediate to talk about.

-Alongside this, there was a mixed reality experience using VR headsets where visitors could still see the gallery space around them, but with virtual bubbles floating in the room.
+Included in this was a mixed reality experience using VR headsets where visitors could still see the gallery space around them, but with virtual bubbles floating in the room.
 People could move through the space and pop the bubbles, blending the physical environment with a simple, playful virtual interaction.

 One week.
 Many Worlds.